-Your manager’s sudden resignation can leave you blindsided, but while things are about to drastically change, there are positive ways to handle the situation.
+Your manager’s sudden submission of a letter of resignation can leave you blindsided, but while things are about to drastically change, there are positive ways to handle the situation.

 Get some information